-All of these things can take a toll on peoples’ mental health.
-This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable businesses to support their workforce.
+Employers must play a vital role in supporting the mental health of their workforce, by prioritising and promoting a positive wellbeing culture.
+This factsheet will help you understand how mental health has been impacted, and lay out some guiding principles to enable your business to support employees.

 The first step in supporting your employees’ mental health is to understand how they are feeling as well as the factors influencing their mental health response to the pandemic.

-Those factors will be incredibly personal to the individual and will include things like: concerns about finance or job security, increased pressure (for example, if your industry is experiencing increased demand), whether they are home schooling children and whether they are part of a vulnerable group.
+Those factors will be incredibly personal to the individual and will include things like: concerns about finance or job security, increased pressure (for example, if your industry is experiencing increased demand), whether they are home schooling children and whether they are part of a vulnerable group or have to take care of a vulnerable relative.

 It’s also important to consider whether employees have pre-existing mental health conditions.